-From 1 July 2023, the so-called Extended Producer Responsibility (EPR) system will come into force in Hungary.
+From 1 July 2023, the so-called Extended Producer Responsibility in Hungary, or EPR system, will come into force in Hungary.

 Although there is a significant overlap between products subject to the environmental product charge and products subject to the EPR, it is highlighted that there are product groups that are subject to solely one or only the other.